 Below, we provide a sample "typical" timeline for the Ph.D. program, which reflects the fact that virtually all of our students finish in 5 or 6 years.

-Throughout your time at Ohio State, we encourage you to come to Astronomy Morning Coffee every workday.
+Throughout your time at Ohio State, we encourage you to come to Astro Coffee every workday.
 Every semester, pre-candidacy students should register for "Seminar," which includes Colloquium and Journal Club.
 All students are strongly encouraged to attend these.
-You should also actively seek out Colloquium and CCAPP visitors that are connected to your research and meet with them.
+You should also actively seek out Colloquium and CCAPP visitors connected to your research and meet with them.

 Students should submit progress reports to the Graduate Chair every year with a summary of their activities using the Grad Record sent to you each year in October and due in January.

 Please read and understand general information on courses and course registration.
 The College of Arts and Sciences has produced a guide that covers both new graduate student orientation materials and contains a large list of services available to you as a graduate student at Ohio State.

 Identify an advisor and a first project.
 Take the required core astronomy courses, plus Order-of-Magnitude.
 Attend Astro Coffee, Colloquium, Journal Club, and relevant CCAPP seminars.
 Give a summer Klondike Colloquium.
 Complete your first project before the next autumn semester begins.

 Begin regularly contributing at Astro Coffee.
 Send an email to email@example.com and volunteer to discuss a given paper.